jakeqaverch/Engagement-Survey/README.md

 | Caucasian        |                256 |              0.79 |             0.74 |
 | Hispanic         |                 45 |              0.78 |             0.7  |
 | Other            |                 20 |              0.8  |             0.95 |
+- Work life balance was fairly balanced across race
+- The varience of Other employees was relativly high

 ### Leadership Support
 | Race             |   Count |   Mean |   Std |